odlgroup/odl/doc/source/guide/in_depth/functional_guide.rst

         ...

-`Functional` needs to be provided with a domain, from which it infers the range.
+`Functional` needs to be provided with a space, i.e., the domain on which it is defined, from which it infers the range.

-.. automethod:: Functional.domain
+ * ``space``: `LinearSpace`
+            The domain of this functional, i.e., the set of elements to which this functional can be applied.

-Moreover, there are two optional parameters associated with a functional.
+Moreover, there are two optional parameters that can be provided in the initializer.
 These are ``linear``, which indicates whether the functional is linear or not, and ``grad_lipschitz``, which is the Lipschitz constant of the gradient.

-.. automethod:: Functional.linear

-.. automethod:: Functional.grad_lipschitz
+ * ``linear``: bool, optional
+            If `True`, the functional is considered as linear.

+ * ``grad_lipschitz``: float, optional
+            The Lipschitz constant of the gradient.

 A functional also has three optional properties and one optional method associated with it.
-The default behavior of them is to raise a ``NotImplemetedError``.
 The properties are:

  * ``functional.gradient``.
 This returns the gradient operator of the functional, i.e., the operator that corresponds to the mapping